Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Real Data Applications

-We observed that the support heterogeneous methods consistently outperformed the common support methods, especially for higher $K$.
+We show boxplots of relative prediction performance for a subset of methods in Figure \ref{fig:cancerRMSE} and for additional methods in Supplemental Figure \ref{fig:cancerRMSE_supp2}.
+Similar to the neuroscience data, the relative benefit of applying MTL methods, over separate $L_0 L_2$ regressions, tended to be greater at higher sparsity values, $s$.
+The relative performances of the MTL methods (i.e., relative to each other) were, however, fairly consistent across the different sparsity levels.
+We observed that the Zbar+L2 and Bbar methods consistently outperformed the benchmark methods (e.g., gel, SGL), as well as the common support $\ell_0$ methods, especially for higher $K$ and $p$.
 However, unlike in the neuroscience application, the Bbar method performed comparably to the Zbar methods.
-Interestingly, the relative performance of the common support methods decreased as a function of~$p$.
+Interestingly, the relative performance of the Zbar+L2 and Bbar methods \textit{improved} as a function of~$p$.
+Conversely, the prediction accuracy (RMSE) of both the common support and benchmark group penalties \textit{decreased} with higher $p$.

-\subsubsection{Application Comparison}
+\subsection{Application Comparison}